superluminar-io/statista-cdk-workshop/docs/labs/lab_3/1_hands_on.md

 }
 ```

-Can you identify which property relates to which setting from the manual setup from earlier?

-All of the properties should be familiar to you from the manual setup.
 Similar to the VPC stack, you can see there's a public variable. `dbCredentialsSecret` contains the Secret object that contains the credentials for the database, so we can use it in our application later.
 This stack needs to be added to the `bin/cdk.ts` file similarly to the `VpcStack`:

 ```typescript